Association for Safe International Road Travel

 The Association for Safe International Road Travel (usually abbreviated as ASIRT) is a non-profit, humanitarian organization that promotes road travel safety through education and advocacy.
 Rochelle Sobel, president and founder of ASIRT, created the organization in 1995, in response to her son Aron's death in a bus crash in Turkey.
 ASIRT helped found the US Congressional Caucus on Global Road Safety, and is an internationally influential and active organization.
 Working under the premise that road crashes are predictable and preventable, ASIRT serves the global community in a variety of ways to help reduce injuries and deaths and the associated social and economic impacts that result from them.

 ASIRT serves as a resource to governments, corporations, travel organizations, guidebooks, study abroad programs, health/travel clinics and non-governmental organizations.
 ASIRT also helps to foster the development of new road safety organizations in other countries.

 Mission

-ASIRT's mission is to improve the safety of travelers on the roads through education, advocacy and the creation and support of exemplary, sustainable road safety programs and partnerships worldwide.
+The Association for Safe International Road Travel (ASIRT) is a non-profit organization that promotes global road safety through public education, policy advocacy, and the development of local road safety initiatives and partnerships.